apify/apify-dify-integration/README.md

 - **Get Key-Value Store Record** – Fetch a record from an Apify key-value store.
 - **Actor Run Finished Trigger** – Trigger downstream actions in Dify when an Apify actor or task run finishes.
 - **Flexible Execution Modes** – Choose between asynchronous (fast return) and synchronous (wait for results) execution.
+- **Finished Trigger (Webhook)** – Trigger Dify workflows automatically upon the completion of an Apify Actor or task.

 ## Prerequisites